Updated on October 17th, 2022 by Quinn Mohammed

 Valuation & Expected Returns

-Based on adjusted earnings-per-share of $6.05 at the midpoint of 2021 guidance, Kimberly-Clark trades for a price-to-earnings ratio of 21.6.
+Based on our adjusted earnings-per-share estimate of $5.65 for the fiscal year 2022, Kimberly-Clark trades for a price-to-earnings ratio of 20.0.

-Excluding outlier years, Kimberly-Clark has traded at an average price-to-earnings ratio of ~18 over the last decade.
+Excluding outlier years, Kimberly-Clark has traded at an average price-to-earnings ratio of about 18.0 over the last decade.
 This is also our estimate of fair value for the stock.
 The valuation has moderated somewhat of late, but shares still trade in excess of our estimate of fair value.

-Given the strong yield, 50-year history of dividend increases and moderate growth expectations, we rate the stock a hold for dividend growth investors.
-But the stock is not a buy for new investment right now due to the high valuation.
+Given the strong yield, 50-year history of dividend increases, and moderate growth expectations, we rate the stock a hold for dividend growth investors.
+The stock is not a buy right now due to the high valuation.

 Kimberly-Clark is a high-quality company with a diverse portfolio of strong brands.
 It has positive growth prospects moving forward, and it is an extremely reliable dividend stock.
 Emerging markets, cost reductions, and share repurchases will highlight future earnings growth.

-Kimberly-Clark has increased its dividend for 50 years in a row, and currently has a dividend yield of 3.5%.
-It therefore meets our definition of a blue-chip stock, and it should continue to deliver steady dividend increases each year.
+Kimberly-Clark has increased its dividend for 50 years in a row and currently has a dividend yield of 4.1%.
+It, therefore, meets our definition of a blue-chip stock, and it should continue to deliver steady dividend increases each year.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful:

 - The Dividend Achievers List: a group of stocks with 10+ years of consecutive dividend increases.

 - The Dividend Aristocrats List: S&P 500 stocks with 25+ years of dividend increases.